Diving entry techniques are perhaps not one of the diving skills that you frequently think of, but in actuality they are pretty important.

 A shore entry is one of the simplest techniques to master with the main issue being maintenance of balance so as not to fall over.
 However if you are entering the surf from an elevated position such as a large boat or pier the giant stride technique is more suitable.
 From small boats a backroll entry is the suggested method of entry.

 The following video demonstrates a very bad attempt at a bankroll entry…

-Continue on to the next page for tips to improve your scuba diving entry techniques.
+See below for tips to improve your scuba diving entry techniques.

 The backroll entry is the technique to use from a small boat as stated above.
 The key elements of this technique is to scoot your butt out as far back as you can without falling out and roll back into the water while holding your regulator and mask with one hand and your mask or weight belt with the other.

 Backroll technique is detailed in the video below.

 A giant stride entry is fairly simple and is conducted by simply taking a giant stride/step outward away from the boat or pier with your legs separated.
 The stride should take you out far enough to clear the boat so that your tank doesn’t hit it.
 Now, as you approach the water you should begin to bring your legs back together .

 The giant stride technique is demonstrated in the following video

 Purchase your next dive trip from PADI Travel at our affiliate link below and receive a free $500 Hotel Discount Card that can be used worldwide for hotel stays , car rentals and excursions.--> http://forscubadivers.com/DivePadi

 Simply email proof of purchase for verification.
 Terms apply, see terms on your Hotel Savings Card email.